Where Two Trails Meet

 “Patagonia continues to be the base of our world in terms of outdoor style and fashion.
 But also, we love their ethical practice.
 They push the industry to be better.
 Ibex is a cool Vermont brand; all merino wool.
 They make everything from base layers to outerwear, sustainably and beautifully.”

 Another perk — Anne’s husband Ron is a Certified Pedorthist.
-Which means he makes biomechanical footbeds to solve fit problems that might prevent one from adventuring to their fullest.
+Which means he makes biomechanical footbeds to solve fit problems that prevent one from adventuring to their fullest.
 With an appointment, you can have custom orthotics produced on site, same day.

 If You Go.